Last updated 27 June 2022

 It sometimes happens that an employer engaging an employee on a fixed-term contract will extend that fixed term multiple times.
 Once a contract of this kind has been extended, a subsequent dismissal will become harder to defend on the basis that the contract was entered into for a fixed term.

 An employee engaged under an award or enterprise agreement is protected from unfair dismissal irrespective of the level of remuneration.
-For all other employees, the high income threshold is currently $145 400, having last been increased on 1 July 2018.
+For all other employees, the high-income threshold is currently $158 500 (until July 2022).

 Financial, technological or structural reasons can mean that an employer no longer requires a particular job or jobs to be undertaken.